plabayo/rama/docs/book/src/intro/service_stack.md

 # Service Stack

-Types implementing the `Service` trait may be the one actually providing the response directly or indirectly.
+Types implementing the `Service` trait may be the one actually providing the `Result` directly or indirectly.
-They might also contain as one of its properties another `Service` which in the happy path produces the result directly or indirectly instead.
+They might also contain as one of its properties another `Service` that somehow produces a `Result` instead.
 The exact mode of operation is freely defined by the `Service` implementation.

 An easy example of this is [a `Timeout` service](https://github.com/plabayo/rama/blob/main/src/service/layer/timeout/mod.rs) which contains any other `Service` but will return a timeout 'error' in case that service took more